 I guess you could say that I’ve always had a passion for football, and while it’s always been a big passion of mine, it intensified from the summer of 2015 onwards.
-In the run up to that summer you could say that my life was pretty shit, especially due to my anxiety disorder, which at the time left me feeling like I was just existing rather than living.
+In the run-up to that summer, you could say that my life was pretty shit, primarily due to my anxiety disorder, which at the time left me feeling like I just existed rather than living.

 As everyone will know, there are many people in the online world be it social media platforms or forums, that put about information and it often turns out to be a load of crap.
 However, what this guy was telling me always ended up happening.
-In fact, this one specific source only got one minor detail wrong over months of us talking, which I found remarkable.
+This one specific source only got one minor detail wrong over months of us talking, which I found remarkable.

-Receiving this inside information in many ways changed my life from being boring and mundane into something exciting.
-I started putting information that I personally felt could be made public out there to fellow Wednesday fans on Facebook, while also tipping off a few journalists now and again.
-After a while operating on Facebook, I felt Twitter was a better platform for me and what I was doing, and I therefore began being active on there for the most part.
+Receiving this inside information in many ways changed my life from being dull and mundane into something exciting.
+I started putting information that I felt could be made public out there to fellow Wednesday fans on Facebook, while also tipping off a few journalists now and again.
+After a while operating on Facebook, I felt Twitter was a better platform for me and what I was doing, and I, therefore, began being active on there for the most part.

-Obviously, some random guy on Twitter pumping out news on Sheffield Wednesday will inevitably draw the attention of Sheffield Wednesday and that’s totally understandable.
+Some random guy on Twitter pumping out news on Sheffield Wednesday will inevitably draw the attention of Sheffield Wednesday, and that’s understandable.
 However, I do think because you’re just a Twitter user you do become a bit of a target for both the club and haters, but I always aimed to make it clear who I was and that I wasn’t going to hide behind an account.

-It was at this point where I first sought to find my place in football so to speak.
+It was at this point where I first sought to find my place in football.
 I had always been into writing about football from probably my early teens, and as I now had something to write about that was exciting, rather than just writing match reports and the like, this was the first avenue I felt best to explore.
-I started writing for Vital Wednesday and this was an amazing opportunity for me.
+I started writing for Vital Wednesday, and this was a fantastic opportunity for me.

 I quickly learned that in football, the press side of things in a way is controlled.
 This quickly put me off the idea of going down the journalism route before I’d even got started.
 Obviously, a journalist can’t just say whatever they want to say, but in football I do feel at times you’re restricted from saying anything which could be perceived as negative.
 Nobody wants negative press after all, but I’m someone who wants to be able to say what I want to say as this means I’d be being true not only to myself, but to my readers.